Mstienei/akan-project/README.md

 * Javascript - for scripting
 * Bootstrap - framework for developing responsive, mobile-first websites

-#Live project site
+# Live project site
 [https://mstienei.github.io/akan-project]

-#Setup Instructions
+# Setup Instructions
+Page has been set up using html,css,javascript and bootstrap

 # Contributing
 Please feel free to clone the project and build on it.